Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Relations

 Relations are the most underestimated thing in almost all productivity tools.
 I wonder why.
 Connections in our brain are super-important, all our knowledge lives in these connections.
-Why information should be different?
+Why should the information be different?
 I have no idea.

 No vendors get relations right.
 Relations are weak in ClickUp, Notion, Coda, Asana, Monday, and Airtable.
 Airtable is close, but there are no relations between bases.